tmahmood/dyn_col_map/README.md

 In my own testing, with a dataset of 947300 rows,
 * HashMap/IndexMap implementation was out of memory on my 64GB machine,
-* ColumnMap was 37GB.
+* TableMap was 37GB.
 * Interestingly Python was only 27GB.

 As I understand, HashMap/IndexMap, stores all the keys for each row, and in addition to that, they provide performance for the price of high memory usage.
 Unfortunately, It was not suitable for my task and I have not found any other solutions online.
 So here's what I devised.

-`fill_to_end` is not optimal.
+`fill_to_end` may not be optimal.
 If I ever find a better way, I will try to incorporate it.